 The Snaps dialog box controls Dimension Snaps, which are the increments you see in temporary dimensions, and Object Snaps, which are the points on elements that you can select.
+In the

-It also lists temporary snap overrides that can be used as keyboard shortcuts within an active command.
-In the Manage tab>Settings panel, click (Snaps) to open the dialog box, as shown in Figure 1-14.
+Manage tab>Settings panel, click ☐ (Snaps) to open the dialog box, as shown in Figure 1-14.